-The tamarind tree produces fruit that look a lot like broad beans in their pods.
-Their flavor is potent and quite unique; a mix of sweet and sour in the same mouthful.
-Tamarind paste is often used in Asian, Indian and Middle Eastern cooking.
-Pad Thai, crab curry or beef rendang – they all taste so much better with the addition of tamarind paste.
-The sour taste can help balance a hot, spicy curry just as well as it adds a hit of sweetness to a Thai stir fry.
+Tamarind paste is often used in Asian, Indian, and Middle Eastern cooking.
+It provides a potent burst of sweet and sour flavor with a citrusy undertone.
+Pad Thai, crab curry, and beef Rendang all taste better with a squeeze of this paste.
+The sour flavor can help balance a hot, spicy curry just as well as it adds sweetness to a Thai stir fry.

-Tamarind paste can often be bought from the Asian section of your supermarket or from an Asian grocer.
-But what if you can’t get to the store or you don’t want to buy an entire jar for a recipe that calls for one teaspoon of the paste.
-It hardly seems worth it.
-You need a tamarind paste substitute that will allow you to cook a meal that’s as good as the original recipe.
+Tamarind paste can usually be bought from the Asian section of your supermarket or an Asian grocer.
+If you can’t get your hands on any then you’ll need a tamarind paste substitute that works as well as the original ingredient.

 - 2 Tbsp water

 - ½ cup tomato paste

 Use fresh lemon juice instead of the bottled type as it has better flavor.
 You can replace the lemon juice with lime or apple cider vinegar if needed.

 This option is probably the second best choice for matching the flavor.
 Pomegranate molasses is a thick, dark syrup that’s made from reducing pomegranate juice.
 It provides a combination of sweet and sour along with an astringent undertone making it a good option for cooking both Indian and Asian cuisine.